 It may be helpful to develop a list of a few names you can choose from.
 As you find out more about the doctors on this list, you may rule out some of them.
 In some cases, a doctor may not be taking new patients and you may have to make another choice.

-The American Medical Association’s Directory of Physicians in the United States and the Official American Board of Medical Specialties Directory of Board Certified Medical Specialists are available at many libraries.
-These books don’t recommend individual doctors, but they do provide a list of doctors you may want to consider.
-MedlinePlus , a website from the National Library of Medicine at NIH, has a comprehensive list of directories, which may also be helpful.
+The American Medical Association's Doctor Finder website and the American Board of Medical Specialties' Certification Matters database can help you find doctors in your area.
+These websites don't recommend individual doctors, but they do provide a list of doctors you may want to consider.
+MedlinePlus, a website from the National Library of Medicine at NIH, has a comprehensive list of directories , which may also be helpful.
+For a list of doctors who participate in Medicare, visit www.medicare.gov/physiciancompare .

 Don’t forget to call your local or state medical society to check if complaints have been filed against any of the doctors you are considering.